Mansur Ali Khan

 Nawab Sayyid Mansur Ali Khan (30 October 1830 – 4 November 1884) was the Nawab of Bengal from 1838 until his abdication in 1880, whereupon he renounced his titles and position as Nawab.
 During his reign, he instituted various policies in the princely state he governed, frequently coming into conflict with the colonial government over monetary issues.
-Khan was a frequent visitor to Britain, and it was there that he often pleaded his case in regards to disputes with the colonial government.
+Khan was a frequent visitor to Britain, and it was there that he often pleaded his case in regard to disputes with the colonial government.
 In 1880, Khan decided to abdicate in favour of his eldest son.
 He died four years later.

 Life

 Early years

 Nawab Nazim Mansur Ali Khan was born to Nawab Mubarak Ali Khan II and Rais-un-nisa Begum on 29 October 1830.
 He was only eight years old when he succeeded his father on 29 October 1838, which happened to be the day of Eid ul-Fitr.
 He received the titles of Muntizam-ul-Mulk (Ruler of the Country), Mohsen ud-Daulah (Benefactor of the State), Feradun Jah (Of High Rank) and Nasrut jang (Helper in War).
 However, he was popularly known as Nawab Nazim Feradun Jah or Janab-e-Ali.
 Later, he was abdicated and received the lesser title of Nawab Bahadur and was denied the use of the qualification of His Highness.